 - Your advertising is not resonating with your target market.

 Understanding how real people in your target demographic respond to ads can help you create a strong and effective advertising campaign.
 In this type of research, customers are shown different ads and are asked what they think about the products that are featured, whether they would consider purchasing them, and how well they understand the product after seeing the ad.

 You can research customer responses to ads before you ever launch a campaign by showing competitors' ads to your target customers.
 This will not only help you understand their response to advertising, but it will also help you position yourself to stand out in your market.

 3. Outcomes and success.
-You should use research to measure the success of each advertising campaign.
+Use research to measure the success of each advertising campaign.
 Understanding the impact advertising had on sales, customer perception, and lead generation, as well as its return on investment, can help you craft stronger advertising and make more effective use of your money.
 You can also use it to compare advertising across different media or markets.
 This can help your company understand whether it needs to revise its advertising.

 Advertising research into the success of a campaign is most effective when that campaign has clear benchmarks for success as well as a way to track customer response, such as unique ordering codes, coupons, or web links.

 Well-designed advertising research won't just impact your advertising strategy.
 As with any component of your marketing mix, the ultimate goal is to increase sales and grow your business.

 - Advertising research is done to determine which advertisements will be most effective with your target audience.

 - It can be conducted in-house or with a third-party firm.